 - Special note

 - I will need to travel professionally during the semester.
 As a result, a few classes will be conducted by guest lecturers and/or the TAs.
-As of the beginning of the semester, I will be away on Feb 18, Feb 20 and possibly Mar 18.
-I will update the dates of classes that will be taught by guests shortly.
+As of the beginning of the semester, I will be away on Feb 19, Mar 4 and possibly Apr 8.
+I will update the dates of classes that will be taught by guests as I get more informations.

-- Updates will be posted in the News section of the class web site and emailed to the enrolled students.
-It's your responsibility to check the News section the night before each class.
+- Updates will be posted in the News section of the class web site and emailed to the enrolled students through Canvas.
+It's your responsibility to check your email and the News section the night before each class.

 - Weather closures

 - For Short-term University Closures (defined as one or two days), changes will be made to the course syllabus to cover the appropriate content during regular class sessions upon return from closure.
 For "Long-term University Closures" (defined as three or more days), the College has reserved all Registrar scheduled classrooms over the course of two weekends to allow for in-person class meetings to account for the time missed.
 I will announce these make-up days as needed.